 Individuals with PTSD typically experience persistent recurrence of the traumatic event.
-The individual experiences intrusive thoughts, mental images and/or disturbing dreams recalling the traumatic event.
-Some people may experience illusions or flashbacks, as if the traumatic event is reoccurring.
+They experience intrusive thoughts, mental images and/or disturbing dreams recalling the traumatic event.
+Some people may experience illusions or flashbacks as if the traumatic event is reoccurring.

 PTSD and Soldiers

 - Manage behaviors.
-Practice anger control and conflict resolution skills.
+Practice anger control and conflict-resolution skills.

 - Practice patience.
 Learn to forgive yourself.
 Learn new things.
-Set both short and long term goals.
+Set both short- and long-term goals.
 Acknowledge your accomplishments.
 Count your victories in the battle of PTSD recovery in incremental steps.

 - Seek support.
 Talk with a counselor for direction and support.
 The goal of treatment is to reduce the emotional and physical symptoms of PTSD, to improve daily functioning and to help individuals cope with the traumatic event that triggered the disorder.